varyamereon/aviatorlogbooksite/terms-of-service.md

     shall constitute their agreement with respect to the subject matter hereof, and all such remaining provisions or portions thereof shall remain in full force and effect.</p>"
+- template: detail-content
+  block: text-1
+  headline: Assignment
+  content: "<p>You may not assign, resell, sub-license or otherwise transfer or delegate
+    any of your rights or obligations hereunder, in whole or in part, without our prior written consent, which consent shall be at our own sole discretion and without obligation; any such assignment or transfer shall be null and void.
+We are free to assign any of its rights or obligations hereunder, in whole or in part, to any third party as part of the sale of all or substantially all of its assets or stock or as part of a merger.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"